-- Automatic transmission:

-- 1. Set the parking brake and shift to P (Park).

-- 2. Block the wheels.
+- 1. Set the parking brake and shift to P (Park). - 2.
+Block the wheels.

-- Manual transmission:

-- 1. Set the parking brake, depress the clutch and place the gearshift in N (Neutral).

-- 2. Block the wheels.

 To reduce the risk of vehicle damage and/or personal burn injuries do not start your engine with the air cleaner removed and do not remove it while the engine is running.